syncpoint/ODINv2/README.md

 Self-Update is enabled by default and ODIN will check for newer versions.
 In order to disable Self-Update one can use the environment variable `ODIN_SELF_UPDATE` with a value of `0`.

+### OpenStreetMap Nominatim

+If you are not connected to the Internet and you want to use the "Search for places" function you need to host your own OSM [Nominatim server](https://nominatim.org/release-docs/latest/admin/Installation/).
+In order to make ODIN use your on-premise instance of Nominatim you cat use the environment variable `NOMINATIM_URL`.
+The default value for this parameter is `https://nominatim.openstreetmap.org/search`.

+## Host your own map server

+You are an offline-first user and want to host your own map server (i.e. on your laptop)?
+GeoWebServer is way to big and uses too many resources?
+Just fire up [mbtileserver](https://github.com/consbio/mbtileserver), provide a _mbtile_ file that contains all your map tiles and you are done.

 ## License

 Copyright (c) Syncpoint GmbH.
 All rights reserved.